cmaloney/dcos-docs/_pages/administration/monitoring/performance-monitoring.md

 ### Master

 **These metrics should not increase over time**
-If healthy, these metrics should not be increasing.

 -  `master/slave_reregistrations` (counter) This metric provides the number of agent re-registrations.
 Use this metric along with historical data to determine deviations and spikes of when a network partition occurs.
 If this number drastically increases, then the cluster has experienced an outage but has reconnected.
 -  `master/slave_removals` (counter) This metric provides the number of agents removed for various reasons, including maintenance.
 Use this metric to determine network partitions after a large number of agents have disconnected.
 If this number greatly deviates from the previous number, your system administrator should be notified (PagerDuty etc).